ehsanmqn/robust-httpx-client/README.md

 ### Conclusion

-In summary, the code exemplifies the Eventual Consistency with Retry Mechanism design pattern by ensuring that operations are consistently applied across a distributed system with retries to handle transient failures, ultimately leading to a consistent state across all nodes.
+In summary, this repository exemplifies the Eventual Consistency with Retry Mechanism by ensuring that operations are consistently applied across a distributed system with retries to handle transient failures, ultimately leading to a consistent state across all nodes.